 How to choose a financial adviser

 If you decide that you’d like to speak to a financial adviser there are several online directories that can help you find professional advice.
-If an adviser is regulated by the FCA it will be included on its free register of authorised individuals, firms and bodies.
+If an adviser is regulated by the Financial Conduct Authority it will be included on its free register of authorised individuals, firms and bodies.

 Have you used a financial adviser?
 How did you find the experience?
 Tell us in the comments section at the bottom of the page 👇